talfumier/salons_api/README.md

-Please visit the 'getStarted' folder.
+Please visit the 'getStarted' folder in the repository root.